 While endorphins can help relieve pain and create feelings of euphoria, a lot of individuals have looked to prescription drugs to do just that, particularly opioids.

-With opioid abuse being such a crisis, it is important to look at alternative ways to which to trigger endorphins.
+With opioid abuse being such a crisis, it is important to look at alternative ways in which to trigger endorphins.
 Especially without the threat of addiction and overdose.
-That being said, the methods listed below are sure to make your happy juices flow.
+That being said, the methods listed below are sure to make your happy juices flowing.

 Enjoy spicy foods

 If you’re a fan of spicy foods, you could be regularly experiencing a boost of endorphins.

 Capsaicin is the compound, found in chilies, that is responsible for their hot and spicy taste.
 When eating chilies, capsaicin makes your brain believe that you are in pain by alerting the pain receptors in your nose and mouth.
 This then activates the release of endorphins.